-Old Iron Bridge in Glendale to be Restored
+Old Iron Bridge in Glendale is Now Being Restored

 Availability of reports, photos etc. relating to GlendaleDr.
 B. G. Stephens is a native of Glendale and has been very active in the Friends of Glendale organization and assisting with the various exciting projects that are happening with the the community.
 He has accumulated a variety of material that is pertinent to Glendale and the new projects and has arranged to make the material available on this web site.
 You can see a list of the material he has and gain access to it through links on the page, Glendale Reports.

 An effort was underway to establish a Pacolet High School Memorial Reading Garden at the Pacolet Library.
 This effort was successful and the reading Garden will become a reality.
 To learn more click on Reading Garden.